Slang For Vacation (28 Examples!)

 Examples in sentences:

-• “They planned a quick getaway to make the most of the furlough.”
+• “They planned a romantic getaway to a cozy cabin by the lake.”

 Examples in sentences: